AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. To run both client and server tests, run `npm run test` which will trigger `jest`.

-1. If you `jest` to watch your files while you are modifying them, run `npm run test-watch`.
+1. If you want `jest` to watch your files while you are modifying them, run `npm run test-watch`.

 1. To run `eslint` linting rules on client files, run `npm run lint-client`.
 For server files, run `npm run lint-server`.
 Note that files have been formatted locally using `prettier`, although there is no `prettier` based linter in the CI/CD pipeline currently.